sehlen-bsi/botan-docs/docs/testspec/src/01_aead.rst

 **Remark from review of 3.12.0:** No change in the AEAD test code.
-The GCM test vectors have only received additions: several known answer tests with long messages (generated with OpenSSL 3.6) were added in the course of introducing maximum input length enforcement for GHASH/GCM and ChaCha20Poly1305 (GH #5521).
+The GCM test vectors have only received additions: several known answer tests with long messages (generated with OpenSSL 3.6) were added together with the AVX2 code path for CTR counter handling introduced in Botan 3.11.1 (GH #5474).

 .. table::
    :class: longtable